LTU International: Purchase by Air Berlin and end of operations

-Cessation
+In that same month, LTU presented its new livery.
+It maintained the traditional red and white corporate colors, but refreshed the overall appearance with smoother lines and overall more white.
+The new design was first applied to LTU's then new twelfth long-haul aircraft, an Airbus A330-200.
+This livery was later adapted to become the new Air Berlin image.
+LTU opened a third long-haul base at Berlin Tegel Airport in October 2007, basing a single Airbus A330-200 there to operate flights to Bangkok, Punta Cana and Varadero.

-Air Berlin announced in 2008 that the trademark LTU would no longer be used.
-All flights were rebranded as Air Berlin.
+In 2008 Air Berlin announced that LTU name would no longer be used.
+All flights would be rebranded as Air Berlin.
 The last known flight under LTU callsign, but already in Air Berlin livery, was on 13 October 2009 from Montreal to Düsseldorf.
 As of April 2011, the LTU's AOC had expired and the company itself was dissolved.
-On 27 October 2017, Air Berlin itself ceased operations.

 Fleet

-During its existence, LTU operated the following aircraft, including the fleet incorporated into Air Berlin by March 2007:
+During its existence, LTU operated the following aircraft types, including the fleet incorporated into Air Berlin by March 2007: